vladi7/computer-vision-matlab/README.md

 # ComputerVision
-Computer Vision Projects for Ml and DL in MatLab
+Computer Vision Projects for ML and DL in MatLab

 Need Matlab 2020B for most of the projects.